 Today, we’re delighted to feature a conversation between Simon Beauloye and Eneuri Acosta, COO of Hodinkee and a key player in the evolution of the site.
-Together, they spoke about Hodinkee of course, but also the digital transformation of the luxury watch industry as a whole.
+Together, they spoke about Hodinkee, of course, but also the digital transformation of the luxury watch industry as a whole.

 Eneuri Acosta went through an interesting journey before taking on the COO position at Hodinkee last year.
-He worked for over 10 years in the car industry, initially with marketing agencies and then with Cadillac.
+He worked for over ten years in the car industry, initially with marketing agencies and then with Cadillac.

 His priority with Cadillac was to reintroduce the brand to a newer and younger audience of luxury car buyers.
 He was part of the team that initiated the company’s move from Detroit to New York.
-Eneuri Acosta also led the opening of the first Cadillac’s lifestyle and experience centre, called Cadillac House, in the city.
+Eneuri Acosta also led the opening of the first Cadillac’s lifestyle and experience center, called Cadillac House, in the city.

-After collaborating on a few projects with the two brands, Ben Clymer, CEO of Hodinkee, offered Eneuri Acosta to join his team and to help grow the brand.
+After collaborating on a few projects with the two brands, Ben Clymer, CEO of Hodinkee, offered Eneuri Acosta to join his team and help grow the brand.